modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

 Additional information
 ========================

-Included in the Assimulo package there is a number of examples, showing how to use the different solvers on different types of problem.
+The Assimulo package comes with a number of examples, showing how to use the different solvers on different types of problem.
 The examples are located in the examples folder.